vectorgrp/sil-kit/docs/configuration/configuration.rst

    * - $schema
      - The location of the participant configuration schema file.
-The ``ParticipantConfiguration.schema.json`` is part of the SILKIT sources and can be found in the folder ``./SilKit/source/config/``.
+The ``ParticipantConfiguration.schema.json`` is part of the SIL Kit sources and can be found in the folder ``./SilKit/source/config/``.

    * - schemaVersion
      - The version of the used participant configuration schema.
 Current version is 1.

    * - ParticipantName
-     - The name of the simulation participant that joins the Vector SilKit simulation.
+     - The name of the simulation participant that joins the Vector SIL Kit simulation.
 Overrides a programmatically defined participant name.

    * - :doc:`CanControllers<configuration-services>`,